message-manager-discord/bot/README.md

 Official docs are [here](https://docs.messagemanager.xyz).
 Read them before asking questions please :smile:

 Self Hosting instructions can also be found in the docs

+## Security

+If any security vulnerabilities are found use the security issue reporting feature on github or contact me.

+## Getting in contact

+- Emailing `privacy@messagemanager.xyz`
+- Joining the discord server (invite link on website)